 Editor's note: Another week has come and gone, and it's time to round up the top headlines from the past few days.
-Trending Houston tech and startup news on InnovationMap included innovators to know, self-driving pizza deliveries launching, a Houston startup with big funding news, and more.
+Trending Houston tech and startup news on InnovationMap included innovators to know, a Q&A with an innovative pharmaceuticals founder, news of a major leadership change, and more.

-In this week's roundup of Houston innovators to know, I'm introducing you to three local innovators across industries — startup development, fintech, and health care — recently making headlines in Houston innovation.
-Continue reading.
+In this week's roundup of Houston innovators to know, I'm introducing you to three local innovators across industries — from data analysis to fintech — recently making headlines in Houston innovation.
+Click here to continue reading.

 Here's who's making the call for the inaugural InnovationMap Awards.
 Graphic via Gow Media

 It's been two weeks since InnovationMap announced its inaugural awards program presented by Techwave — and the ecosystem is already buzzing with excitement to find out the top innovative companies in town.

 The InnovationMap Awards will honor Houston's innovators and their breakthrough technologies across industries.
 The program and hybrid event — which will take place September 8 — will shine a spotlight on the movers and shakers within Houston's burgeoning innovation community.
 Nominations are open for the awards now — and the deadline to submit your nomination is July 23.
 Click here to continue reading.

 HTXelerator, which is launching in September, is aimed at supporting future leaders and connecting them with the city's burgeoning tech scene.
 Photo via HoustonTX.gov